vaibhav-gitops/gm-web-cp/src/pages/docs/core_concepts.md

 - **Lambda Definition:**
 The Lambda Function Definition defines function-specific settings, such as memory allocation, timeout settings, and trigger events.

+- **Lambda Event Source Mapping:**
+Lambda Event Source Mapping allows you to connect Lambda functions to specific data sources, such as API Gateway, Elastic Load Balancer, or SQS queues.
+This mapping ensures that your Lambda functions automatically process events from these sources, enabling event-driven architectures for your deployments.

 All these configuration files should be stored in a Git repository.

 ### Monitoring and Rollback Mechanisms